globalavocado/vagrant-nginx-node/README.md

 	http://localhost:8080

-5. to log out of your Vagrant box:
+5. log out of your Vagrant box
 ~~~
   ... $ logout
 ~~~

 ## future development

-*deploy two application servers, load balancing, test they are running etc...*
+*extend it to deploy two application servers, including load balancing and verification that nginx is running on the correct port*